IBM/aspera-cli/docs/README.erb.md

 - **Plugin Name**: Specify `aoc` to bypass automatic application detection.

-If the URL omitted, the wizard will prompt for it interactively.
+If the URL is omitted, the wizard will prompt for it interactively.

 #### Example: Standard Configuration